FROM FORMULA 1 TO

 UNRIVALED AUTOMOTIVE HISTORY

-Zytek has an unrivalled history of digital engine management development and deployment in the highest tiers of motorsport.
+Zytek has an unrivaled history of digital engine management development and deployment in the highest tiers of motorsport.

 Designing the First Microprocessor-Controlled Programmable Engine Management System for Formula 1